northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

 ``sburst <options>`` Show the state of all burst buffer pools

-Note: The exact options and functions for each command may vary depending on the Slurm version and configuration.
-It is recommended to consult the Slurm documentation for more information on the full range of available commands and their usage.
+**NOTE:** Each command's options and functions may vary depending on the Slurm version and configuration.
+We recommend consulting the Slurm documentation for more information on the full range of available commands and their usage.

 State of the Cluster and Specific Nodes
 =======================================